 No, a teeth washing doesn’t damage your teeth.
 The hygienist will use tools to scrape tartar off your teeth, but this won’t damage your teeth’s enamel.
 In fact, it will remove tartar and other particles that actually do damage your teeth.

 To a degree, yes, teeth cleaning may brighten your teeth if they have early stains.
 Some stains are already set in, however, and those won’t go away with a teeth cleaning.
 Professional teeth whitening is the only effective way to whiten these stains.

-It’s to clean the tartar/plaque underneath the gum.
+It’s the removal of calculus and to clean the tartar/plaque underneath the gum.
 It’s charged per tooth.

 This procedure needs consultation first and OHT or dentist will need to do a period chart to see which tooth is infected so they can quote accordingly.